h3h/bradfordfults.com/business/software/_posts/2020-01-20-software-engineering-leveling-expectations.md

 <p class="pullquote">“People get promoted for being on the right projects, and
 I’ve never had a chance to be on one of those projects.”</p>

-This method of rewarding only those who work on high-visibility projects, a poor measure of skills development and impact to the company, is nevertheless used by many companies to promote people.
+This method of rewarding only those who work on high-visibility projects—a poor measure of skills development and impact to the company—is nevertheless used by many companies to promote people.
 It’s not a good method for many reasons, an important one of which is its bias against people from underrepresented groups in tech.
 Getting promoted should not be the result of how well-liked you are,